What Is Administrative Law? Short video from UW Tech Policy Lab.

-American Society of International Law, 100 Days - A Live Online Briefing Series.
+American Society of International Law, International Law and the Trump Administration: An Online Series.

 The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School panel: President-Elect Trump’s Health Policy Agenda: Priorities, Strategies, and Predictions, Dec.
 19, 2016: